 “Here you go,” Dave said, returning.
 He held a small, square box wrapped in brown paper and coated with enough tape so as to be entirely waterproof.
-She didn’t need to see the British stamps and words “Royal Mail,” to know who the sender was.
+Thia didn’t need to see the British stamps and words “Royal Mail,” to identify the sender.
 Only one person had a more paranoid hand with tape than she did.

 “Funny she sent it here, isn’t it?”
-He handed over the box then, saying something about seeing her tomorrow, headed back to his office.
+Dave passed Thia the box and then, saying something about seeing her tomorrow, went back to his office.

 It was a silly thing to wonder about, especially when Thia could simply ask her about it later.

-On the way back to Eclectica, she turned her imagination toward a more intriguing subject—namely, what the box might hold.
+On the way back to Eclectica, she turned her imagination toward a more intriguing subject—namely, what might be in the box.
 She didn’t doubt it was a gift of some sort; Lettie typically gave her some sort of trinket from her buying trips.
 Which was odd really, considering the rest of the family got things like socks and…well, socks.

-It must really be something if Lettie didn’t want to wait to deliver it herself.
-Thia ran a finger along the surface, looking for any potential way in while she waited for traffic to clear at the crossing.
-But without something sharp, there was no way past the tape.
+It must really be something if Lettie didn’t want to wait to deliver it in person.
+Thia ran a finger along the thickly taped surface, looking for any potential way in while she waited for traffic to clear at the crossing.
+But without something sharp, there was no way.

 She waved her thanks to a stopped car as she jogged across the street.

-The last time Lettie had gone to England, she’d given Thia a small collection of Roman coins and glass beads.
-Fairly common, she’d said, and not fine enough to be of interest to historians, but Thia had found them fascinating.
+After a quick trip to her London house in early summer, Lettie had given Thia a small collection of Roman coins and glass beads.
+Fairly common, she’d said they were, and not fine enough to be of interest to historians, but Thia thought them fascinating.

-She pulled open Eclectica’s door to find the place overrun by teenagers.
-A school group, in town for the Festival, was picking up and exclaiming over everything in sight.
-Abby, barely visible through the crowd at the main counter, spotted Thia and made a dramatic pantomime of relief.
-The noise level was incredible, with super-energized youths carrying on conversations regardless of distance.
-Thia stashed Lettie’s box beneath the counter, shut off the music, which couldn’t be heard anyway, and found herself offering to retrieve a porcelain dragon’s original container from the storage room.
+She pulled open Eclectica’s door to find the sales floor overrun with exuberant teenagers.
+A school group—possibly two, given the numbers.
+At this time of year, the Shakespeare Festival attracted at least eight groups a week.
+Abby, barely visible beyond the cluster at the main counter, spotted Thia and made a dramatic pantomime of relief.
+The noise level was incredible, with the super-energized students picking up and exclaiming over anything and everything while carrying on conversations regardless of distance.
+Thia stashed Lettie’s box beneath the counter, shut off the store music that couldn’t be heard anyway, and found herself volunteering to retrieve a porcelain dragon’s original packaging from the stock room.

 © R. A. Finley — All Rights Reserved No portion of this text may be reproduced or used without permission